BioRoboticsUNAM/pyRobotics/_sources/ParallelSender.txt

 ::

-  from pyRobotics import BB
+  from pyrobotics import BB
-  from pyRobotics.ParallelSenders import ParallelSender as PS from otherModule import fastCommand, slowCommand
+  from pyrobotics.parallel_senders import ParallelSender as PS from otherModule import fastCommand, slowCommand

   function_map = {